Welcome To Sacramento Law Group

 Bankruptcy Attorney Fees

 Sacramento Law Group charges flat fees to help you budget for debt relief.
-Our flat fees include a professional credit report, tax transcripts, and the required education course and financial management course.
+Our flat fees include a professional 3-source credit report to help you comprehensively report your debts for discharge.

 Sample Chapter 7 Fees